Argentina–Poland relations

-Diplomatic relations between Argentina and Poland, have existed for over a century.
-Over 500,000 Argentines are of Polish descent making Argentina the second Latin-American country with the largest Polish community abroad (after Brazil).
+Argentina-Poland relations are the diplomatic and bilateral ties between the Argentine Republic and the Republic of Poland, have existed for over a century.
+Over 500,000 Argentinians are of Polish descent making Argentina the second Latin-American country with the largest Polish community abroad (after Brazil).

 History

 The first significant arrival of Polish immigrants to Argentina occurred in the late 1800s when Poles fleeing poverty and war arrived to Argentina to start a new beginning with many settling in Misiones Province, in northern Argentina.
 The first official contact between Argentina and Poland occurred at the end of World War I in 1918 when a newly independent Poland emerged.
 In 1920, both nations officially established diplomatic relations.
 Diplomatic relations continued during the German occupation: Argentina continued to recognise the diplomat appointed by the former government, and appointed a representative to the government in exile in London.
 In 1964, both nations upgraded their diplomatic legations to embassies.

 While Poland was under communism and Argentina under dictatorship, relations between both countries were limited.
 In 1986, Argentina Vice-President Víctor Hipólito Martínez paid a visit to Poland.
 In October 1990, President Carlos Menem became the first Argentine head of state to visit Poland.
 In February 1995, Polish President Lech Wałęsa paid an official visit to Argentina.